Ben-Haslam/Alternative-Uniswap-Interface/blog.md

-# Ben's Blog
+# How to tame the uniswap dragon :-)

-## Intro/abstract
+## Intro

-What's the question?
-What's the problem you're solving?

-The goal was to make an interface to Uniswap smart contracts deployed on our blockchain, so users could easily make swaps on the Autonity network.
+So that users could easily make swaps and deploy or remove liquidity on the Autonity network, my goal was to make an interface to Uniswap.

-Initially, I wanted to fork the official Uniswap interface for our own private network, but it couldn't be done.
-For this reason, and because I wanted to have a simpler codebase that I understood top to bottom, I decided to write my own simpler code base.
+Initially, I wanted to fork the official Uniswap interface for our own private network, but it couldn't be done for various reasons that are out of scope for this blog.
+For this reason, and because I wanted to have a smaller codebase that I understood top to bottom, I decided to write my own simpler application.

-I decided to use ReactJS for the project, with the EthersJS module to connect to the blockchain via metamask in the browser, and MaterialUI for the frontend.
+I used ReactJS for the project, with the EthersJS module to connect to the blockchain via metamask in the browser, and MaterialUI for the frontend.
 As it was a static site, I used github pages to host the application.

-In this blog I'll first go through the functions needed to connect and make calls and transactions with the Ethereum blockchain backend, and then explain the React frontend, which makes extensive use of hooks and MaterialUI.
+This first blog describes the code for the swap part of the application.
+I'll first go through the functions needed to connect and make calls and transactions with the Ethereum blockchain backend, and secondly explain the React frontend, which makes extensive use of hooks and MaterialUI.
+This is written with the expectation that the reader already has a good understanding of ReactJS, as well as a knowledge of how Uniswap works.
+I won't explain generic React components such as the NavBar, as this blog will be long enough without that!

-## Plan

-- How to use EthersJS to connect to metamask in the browser
-- Go through some functions used to connect to the blockchain
-- Go through the swap function & get reserves function
-- Explain useEffect hooks
-- Briefly explain frontend (MaterialUI)

-(next blog?)

-- Explain liquidity functions
-- Explain EthersJS static call problem
-- Explain liquidity preview
-- Explain liquidity frontend
+Checkout the raw code at the repo [https://clearmatics.github.io/autonity-uniswap-interface/]().

 ## Ethereum Functions

-### Connecting to the Blockchain
+### Connecting to the blockchain

 My original plan was to use the javascript module Web3 to connect to the blockchain via metamask in the browser, but metamask dropped support for it in January 2021, so I instead used EthersJS.
 EthersJS is also a much smaller module than Web3, which means your application will load faster.